Submit your Declaration of Intent online as soon as you are ready.

 Questions?
 Contact ARTICard/U-Pass office at 312.629.9362 or email@example.com.

-The U-Pass entitlement, loaded onto a Ventra U-Pass card, allows full-time students unlimited use of CTA (Chicago Transit Authority) bus and rail transportation each fall, spring and winter term.
-The U-Pass entitlement is not offered during the summer term.
+The U-Pass entitlement, loaded onto a Ventra U-Pass card, allows full-time students unlimited use of CTA (Chicago Transit Authority) bus and rail transportation each fall, spring, summer and winter term.
 The Ventra U-Pass card can be used as a full fare card whenever the U-Pass entitlement is not active.
 The cost of the U-Pass entitlement is $155* per fall and spring semester, a savings of over $200 when compared with regular CTA fares.
-A $35* U-Pass fee will be charged to full-time students during the winter session.
+A $35* U-Pass fee will be charged to full-time students during the winter session, and a $115 U-Pass fee will be charged to full-time students during the summer session.

 This mandatory fee is automatically charged to all full-time students’ tuition and fee accounts each semester.
 A one-time $5 fee, which covers the cost of the card, will also be charged to each full-time student’s account for the initial issuance of the Ventra U-Pass card.
 The Ventra U-Pass is distributed during the first week of school and should be kept for subsequent semesters.
 Incoming transfer students who hold a Ventra U-Pass card from their previous school can contact the ARTICard office to have their card information transferred to SAIC.